 As mentioned, it is recommend to purchase a pair of B2 boots if coming onto a winter skills course with us at LDM.
 This blog can also be taken as a guidance for other winter skills courses with other companies, as no doubt all advice will be similar and pointing everybody in the same direction.

-If hiring crampons, take your boots and make sure they are an appropriate design and style for the type of boots you have - we would recommend a C2 crampon if possible with your boots style.
+If hiring crampons, take your boots and make sure they are an appropriate design and style for the type of boots you have.

 Check out the website: www.lakedistrictmountaineering.co.uk for winter skills courses and dates